AyanaZaire/git-interview-baseline/README.md

 ### Using `git merge` With Remote Branches

 After you fetch, you have access to the remote code but you still have to merge it.
 How do you merge a change fetched from `origin/master` into your current master?
-From within your local master branch, type: `git merge origin/master`, referring to the branch's full path, `<remote name>/<branch name>`, or in our case `origin/master`.
+From within your local master branch, type: `git merge origin/master`, referring to the branch's full path, `<remote name>/<branch name>`, in our case `origin/master`.

 ```
 mission-critical-application $ git merge origin/master